Stone-curlew

 The stone-curlews, also known as dikkops or thick-knees, consist of 10 species within the family Burhinidae, and are found throughout the tropical and temperate parts of the world, with two or more species occurring in some areas of Africa, Asia, and Australia.
 Despite the group being classified as waders, most species have a preference for arid or semiarid habitats.

 Taxonomy

 The family Burhinidae was introduced in 1912 for the stone-curlews by Australian ornithologist Gregory Mathews.
-The family contains two genera: Burhinus and Esacus.
+The family contains three genera: Hesperoburhinus, Burhinus and Esacus.
 The name Burhinus combines the Ancient Greek bous meaning "ox" and rhis, rhinos meaning "nose" (or "bill").

 Molecular phylogenetic studies have shown that the family Burhinidae is sister to a clade containing the sheathbills in the family Chionidae and the Magellanic plover in its own family Pluvianellidae.
 The stone-curlews are not closely related to the curlews, genus Numenius, that belong to the sandpiper family Scolopacidae.